Security and Authentication

 How can I enable the passcode lock or biometrics in the CINNOX App?

-To enable the passcode lock or biometrics in your CINNOX App, from the menu tab, go My Account > Settings > Passcode and Biometrics then follow the instructions you will be provided.
+To enable the passcode lock or biometrics in your CINNOX App, go to My Account > Settings > Passcode and Biometrics from the menu ta.
+Then follow the instructions you will be provided.

 Note that if you plan on using biometrics, you still need to set up a passcode.